How to Write a Check for United States Department of State

-Writing a Check With Dollars and Cents
+Writing a Check with Dollars and Cents

 Since you are writing your check to pay a debt, you will know how to write a check to a person or a company.
 Regardless of who the beneficiary will be, you must include a name and the amount you will pay.
 Also, the date and reason for writing the check.
 And finally, your signature for approval of the funds to be withdrawn and paid to the recipient.